Hiking Mount Timpanogos Safely

 - In 1975, a twenty six year old Provo man died when, while walking the Timpanogos Cave trail, he decided to try to climb a nearby cliff without gear, and fell.

-- In 1980, on June 9, a twenty six year old man from Orem died when he apparently descended down the same snowfield as the June 8 victim, and fell into the same killer snow hole; searchers found the body of the Oregon man when looking for the Orem man.
+- In 1980, on June 9, a twenty six year old man from Orem died when he crossed the same snowfield as the June 8 victim, and fell into the same killer snow hole; searchers found the body of the Oregon man when looking for the Orem man.

 - In 1980, a twenty four year old Brazilian died from a fall in Primrose Cirque while hiking Timp in late October; his companions could not locate him because of darkness.

-- In 1982, a twenty nine year old man from Nephi died at Lower Killer Snow Hole when he fell through the snow, dropping into the rocks and rushing water of a snow cavern.
+- In 1982, a twenty nine year old man from Nephi died at Lower Killer Snow Hole when he fell through the snow, dropping into the rushing water and rocks of a snow cavern.

 - In 1985, a seventeen year old girl died when she slipped and fell down a steep snowfield and over a ledge while hiking with classmates from the Unified Studies group from Orem High School, which was making its way through the Big Provo Cirque area above Sundance when this and another accident happened.

-- In 1990, a twenty two year old BYU student from Centerville died after falling from a cliff near Stewart Falls, where he had gone to pray about marrying a girl.
+- In 1990, a twenty two year old BYU student from Centerville died after falling from a cliff near Stewart Falls (Stewart Cascades), where he had gone to pray about marrying a girl.

 - In 1993, a fifty year old skier from Florida, who was part of a group skiing in a closed area of Sundance, died when he was buried in an avalanche.

-- In 1994, a twenty four year old Lehi man committed suicide above Stewart Falls.
+- In 1994, a twenty four year old Lehi man committed suicide above Stewart Falls (Stewart Cascades).

 - In 1997, a twenty six year old USU student from Logan died while skiing a snowfield on the Timpooneke trail, when he fell and then slid into a crevasse.